Identify the Term-to-Term Rule in the Arithmetic Sequence: 3, 7, 11, 15

 Watch the teacher solve the problem with clear explanations

-00:08 Note the constant difference between terms
+00:15 Notice the constant difference between the terms.

-00:15 This is the constant difference
+00:22 This constant difference is important.

 Step-by-step written solution